stephenmcd/curiodb/README.md

-* Upon receiving a new outside client connection, the server actor will create a Client Node actor ([System.scala][system-source]), it's responsible for the life-cycle of a single client connection, as well as parsing the incoming and writing the outgoing Redis wire protocol.
+* Upon receiving a new outside client connection, the server actor will create a Client Node actor ([System.scala][system-source]), it's responsible for the life-cycle of a single client connection, as well as parsing the incoming and writing the outgoing protocol, such as the Redis protocol for TCP clients, or JSON for HTTP clients ([Server.scala][server-source]).
 * Key Node actors ([System.scala][system-source]) manage the key space for the entire system, which are distributed across the entire cluster using consistent hashing.
 A Client Node will forward the